 If you have severe acne or extreme sensitivity, I would suggest steering clear of this product.
 Otherwise, it’s a fantastic option for both day and night, as well as under makeup.

 The Value: Expensive, but the quality may justify the price

 As I mentioned earlier, I’ve long been skeptical of moisturizers that cost more than my phone bill, but this is one product where I’d probably make an exception.
-Clinical trials back up the claims, and my personal experience has been nothing short of amazing.
+According to the brand info, clinical trials back up the claims, and my personal experience has been nothing short of amazing.
 You could absolutely still receive ample hydration from a drugstore product, but if you’re into luxury skincare or not satisfied with what’s out there, the Super Smart Hydrator really stands out in comparison with its luxury counterparts.